Stow Minster: History

 The bishop's seat at Sidnacester (Syddensis) has been placed, by various commentators, at Caistor, Louth, Horncastle and, most often, at Stow, all in present-day Lincolnshire, England, but the location remains unknown.
 More recently Lincoln has been suggested as a possible site.

-There had been a church in Stow even before the arrival of the Danes in 870, the year they are documented to have burnt the church down.
+There had been a church in Stow before the Danes, in 870, are documented to have burnt the church down.
 The building remained in ruins until an abbey was built in 1040, reputedly by bishop Eadnoth II.

 Ralph de Diceto attributes the church's foundation to Elnothus Lincolniensis, almost certainly Aelfnoth, Bishop of Dorchester, c.
-975, who built the church, possibly on the site of an earlier wooden Saxon church, to serve as a minster (or mother church) for the Lincolnshire part of his large diocese.
+975, who built the church, possibly on the site of an earlier wooden Anglo-Saxon church, to serve as a minster (or mother church) for the Lincolnshire part of his large diocese.
 It was a second cathedral because part of the bishop's household of priests (which later became the cathedral chapter) lived in Stow and administered this part of the diocese.
 The memory of this period gave rise to the tradition that Stow is the Mother Church of Lincoln Cathedral.

 It is said to have been re-founded and re-endowed in 1054 by Leofric and Godiva encouraged by Wulfwig as a minster of secular canons with the bishop at its head.
 In 1091 Remigius of Fécamp re-founded it as a Benedictine abbey - Stow Abbey - and brought monks to it from Eynsham Abbey, describing the church as having been a long time deserted and ruined.
-Within five years his successor had transferred the monks back whence they had come and St Mary's had become a parish church.
+Within five years his successor had transferred the monks back to Eynsham and St Mary's had become a parish church.